core-hacked/FluentUI-Concepts/README.md

 <!-- LICENSE -->
 ## License

-This repository is distributed under the DWCwbNPL License.
+This repository is distributed under the CHCRPL License.
 See `LICENSE` for more information.